neoocm/PlatformStories.github.io/_posts/2016-9-30-create-task.md

 ## Hello GBDX

-In this section, we will write a Python script for our Hello GBDX task: 'hello-gbdx'.
+In this section, we will write a Python script for our Hello GBDX task, hello-gbdx.
 The script [*hello_gbdx.py*](https://github.com/kostasthebarbarian/platform_stories/blob/master/create_task/hello-gbdx/code/hello_gbdx.py) (not to be confused with the task name 'hello-gbdx') does the following: it obtains a list of the task input files and prints this list in the file *out.txt*, along with a user defined message.